Philip Klein (rabbi): Life

 Klein married Julie Hirsch, daughter of educator Mendel Hirsch and granddaughter of Rabbi Samson Raphael Hirsch, in around 1881.
-She served as vice-president of the Women's Branch of the Union of Orthodox Jewish Congregations of America and honorary president of the Sisterhood of Congregation Ohab Zedek, conducted a Talmud Torah in the Lower East Side for over 200 children, and organized the Julie Hirsch Klein Benevolent Society.
-Their children were Leo, Samson, Marcus, David, Rafael, Emanuel, Mrs. Harriet Lunzer, and Elizabeth.
-She grew sick from pneumonia while taking care of her husband, who was dying of the same disease.
+She served as vice-president of the Women's Branch of the Union of Orthodox Jewish Congregations of America and honorary president of the Sisterhood of Congregation Ohab Zedek, conducted a Talmud Torah on the Lower East Side for over 200 children, and organized the Julie Hirsch Klein Benevolent Society.
+Their children were Leo, Samson, Marcus, David, Raphael, Emanuel, Mrs. Harriet Lunzer, and Elizabeth.
+The oldest two daughters, Sarah and Hannah, had died in 1904, and another son, Herman, had died at three from scarlet fever in Libau.
+Julie Klein grew sick from pneumonia while taking care of her husband, who was dying of the same illness.
 She died less than 48 hours after Klein, and was never told about his death.

 Klein died at home on March 21, 1926.
 As per his last wishes, his body wasn't taken to a synagogue during his funeral and no eulogies were made.
-Thousands of people attended his funeral, and 300 rabbis, headed by Rabbi M. Margulies and Rabbi Isaiah Levy, took turns carrying the coffin during the funeral procession.
+Thousands of people attended his funeral, and 300 rabbis, headed by Rabbi Moses Margolies and Rabbi Isaiah Levy, took turns carrying the coffin during the funeral procession.
 He was buried in Washington Cemetery.